 Address: Schaumainkai 29-37, 60594 Frankfurt am Main, Germany

-The Museum of World Cultures is a museum of ethnology located in Frankfurt.
-It is known in German as Weltkulturen Museum.
-The museum is directly situated in Schaumainkai 29-37, 60594 Frankfurt am Main, Germany.
+The Museum of World Cultures (or Weltkulturen Museum) is a museum of ethnology located in Frankfurt.
 Three different adjacently positioned buildings on Schuaminkai house the museum.

-The main building is at No. 29, the original villa at 35, and Gallery 37 at 37.
-There Galaxy 37 displays items by artists from Africa, India, Indonesia, and Oceania.
+The main building is at No. 29, the original villa at 35, and Gallery 37 at No. 37.
+Galaxy 37 famously displays items by artists from Africa, India, Indonesia, and Oceania.

 See Related: Best Breweries in Frankfurt

 12. Caricatura – Museum for Comic Art